kyee-rs/sc/README.md

 ### DESCRIPTION

 This is a powerful file-sharing server built in Go that improves upon the original 0x0.st server.
-It comes with a range of features, such as configurable blocklists, blocking of TOR exit nodes, native gzip compression, and native SSL support.
+It comes with a range of features, such as configurable blacklists, blocking of TOR exit nodes, native gzip compression, and native SSL support.
 All of these features are included under the CC0 1.0 Universal license, which can be found in the LICENSE file.

 ## USAGE